ViniBon/cedup-website-review/README.md

 ### MEMBERS

-The people involved in that work were:
+The people involved in that project were:

 [Vitor](https://github.com/vitorglfarias)